 Before this, I spent over 25 years in the corporate and public sector environments filling various roles from an IT specialist to a senior consultant for business optimisation and strategy.
 My passion, however, has always been grounded in the development of people.
 I coached people formally in the workplace, and informally in my spare time for many years before deciding to pursue it full-time.

 The first book that I wrote was published in September 2018 and is titled The Egosystem: A Synopsis of the Human Condition.
 It is a discussion about the emotional cycle that influences our lives in every moment, and every experience.
-The book includes a selection of blog posts that offer insights into real-life experiences and how applying the thinking contained in the Egosystem allows us to triumph over the adversities that we face.
+The book includes a selection of essays that offer insights into real-life experiences and how applying the thinking contained in the Egosystem allows us to triumph over the adversities that we face.

 On a personal front, I am a single father of two teenage daughters.
 Guiding them, and learning from them, is probably the greatest and most frustrating joy in life.
 But a joy nonetheless.
 I hope you find my writings to be of value, or at the least mildly entertaining.
 Please do share your thoughts with me, and your delights with your friends.